TukuToi/tukutoi-cp-directory-integration/README.txt

 - the GitHub stored Plugin MUST have a tag `classicpress-plugin`.
 - the GitHub Repository MUST have a valid Release tag named with a SemVer release version (like `1.0.0`) .
 - the release MUST have a manually uploaded Zip Asset uploaded to the release section for `Attach binaries by dropping them here or selecting them.` holding the plugin.
 - the repository MUST have EITHER OR BOTH a readme.txt OR readme.md (can be all uppercase too).
-The readme.txt is prioritized and MUST follow the WordPress readme.txt rules.
-The readme.md file is used only as backup, and if used, MUST have at least one line featuring `# Plugin Name Here`.
+The readme.txt is prioritized and MUST follow the WordPress readme.txt rules with the EXCEPTION that the first line MUST match the plugin name from the plugin main file.
+- The readme.md file is used only as backup, and if used, MUST have at least one line featuring `# Plugin Name Here`.
 - the repository MUST be public.

 By default, there is a _vetted list_ of _Organizations_ added to the plugin.
 If a Developer wants to appear on said list,